footcricket05/DDoSWatch/README.md

    - **Summary Report**: To capture response times and error rates.
    - **Graphs**: For real-time traffic analysis.

-### Files
-If you created any specific JMeter test plan file (e.g., `.jmx`), ensure it’s documented and saved in the repository for reference.

----

 ## 📂 Key Files in the Project